sawaneh1/Women_IN_Islam/README.md

 # Quiz App for Women In Islam Association

-I am building this app to help the above organisation to easily conducts their weakly quiz effectively and efficiently.
-For this App to work, you need to connect it the backend which has the repo here ...
+This is a app for the above charitable organisation to easily conduct thier charititable works.
+This app will help them easily recieve donations from donors, easy access for anyone that which to join the noble association to join.
+And it will also help them conduct thier weekily quizes effiecntly and easily.